 As a survey-taker, you might occasionally experience a “drought” in the number of online surveys you’re invited to complete.
-Perhaps you’ve come across a situation where you’re at your computer, geared up and ready to take some surveys, only to realize you have only a handful of e-mail invitations sitting in your inbox, or worse yet, see no surveys at all.
+Perhaps you’ve come across a situation where you’re at your computer, geared up and ready to take some surveys, only to realize you have only a handful of e-mail invitations sitting in your inbox, or worse yet, no surveys at all.

-There are a number of reasons for why you may experience a slowdown in surveys, but there things you can do to combat this to ensure you are always receiving as many survey invitations as possible.
+There are a number of reasons why you may experience a slowdown in surveys, but there things you can do to combat this to ensure you are always receiving as many survey invitations as possible.

-You have undoubtedly come across the message along the lines of, “we’re sorry, but we do not need your opinions at this time” when attempting to take a paid survey.
-This type of message will appear when you try to complete a survey where the administrator of the survey is looking for people who possess different buying habits, are located in a different area, etc. It’s nothing personal – it’s simply a case of bad luck more than anything.
+You have undoubtedly come across the message something along the lines of, “we’re sorry, but we do not need your opinions at this time” when attempting to take a paid survey.
+This type of message will appear when you try to complete a survey where the administrator of the survey is looking for people who possess different buying habits, are located in a different area, etc. from you.
+It’s nothing personal – it’s simply a case of bad luck more than anything.